ElmerCSC/elmerfem/elmerice/Solvers/Documentation/HydrologyIDS.md

 ## SIF contents
 The required keywords in the SIF file for this solver are given below.
 The IDSSolver can be used alone, coupling between the two layer is treated in the [EPLSolver](./HydrologyEPL.md) section

-The hydrological system is only treated at the bed, it requires then a new body with a specific equation and intial condition, the Material and Body Force section are using the one from the ice.
+The hydrological system is only treated at the bed, it requires then a new body with a specific equation and initial condition, the Material and Body Force section are using the one from the ice.

 ```
 Body 2